pnp/graph-connectors-samples/samples/nodejs-typescript-policies/content/interest-rate-policy.md

    - Trade-off between controlling inflation and supporting economic growth

 2. **External Influences**
-   - Managing policy in the context of US monetary policy decisions
+   - Managing policy in the context of Naboo monetary policy decisions

 3. **Financial Stability**
    - Considering the impact of interest rate changes on the financial system